Eric-Bradford/TS-EMO/README.md

 ## Example applications
 The algorithm has been successfully applied to several expensive multiobjective optimization problems:

-* Determination of optimal conditions of a fully-automated chemical reactor system trading-off yield and environmental factors [(Schweidtmann et al., 2018)](#Schweidtmann2018)
+* Determination of optimal conditions of a fully-automated chemical reactor system trading-off yield and environmental factors [(Schweidtmann et al., 2018)](#Schweidtmann2018) including multi-step reactions and separation processes [(Clayton et al., 2020)](#Clayton2020)

 ![](https://ars.els-cdn.com/content/image/1-s2.0-S1385894718312634-gr2.jpg)

 * Optimization of a chemical process using a life-cycle assessment and cost simulation [(Helmdach et al., 2018)](#Helmdach2017)

 * Solvent selection for asymmetric catalysis using molecular descriptors [(Amar et al., 2019)](#Amar2019)

 ## References
 E. Bradford, A. M. Schweidtmann, and A. A. Lapkin, [Efficient multiobjective optimization employing Gaussian processes, spectral sampling and a genetic algorithm](https://link.springer.com/article/10.1007/s10898-018-0609-2/), Journal of Global Optimization, vol. 71, no. 2, pp. 407–438, 2018.